kubernetes/autoscaler/cluster-autoscaler/cloudprovider/kamatera/README.md

 docker push ghcr.io/github_username_lowercase/cluster-autoscaler-amd64
 ```

-Make sure relevant clsuter has access to this registry/image.
+Make sure relevant cluster has access to this registry/image.

 Follow the documentation for deploying the image and using the autoscaler.